 the left pane displays the tasks list navigation;

-the right pane's header, which displays: the operations toolbar; the editable name of the selected task; and the info bar (with a shaded background), which also contains the workflow status transitions (see below); and
+the right pane's header, which displays: the operations toolbar; the folder the task is in; the editable name of the selected task; and the info bar (with a shaded background), which also contains the workflow status transitions (see below); and

 the right pane's tabbed interface with rich information related to the task.